jblang/xlogo/README.md

 This very intuitive graphical approach makes Logo an ideal language for beginners, including children.

-## Current Status
+## Download

-This is a development version of XLogo.
-I plan to release a new version it's ready, but if you want a pre-built version right now, you are better off downloading the [old version](http://xlogo.tuxfamily.org/en/download-en.html) from the XLogo website.

-XLogo's development ceased in 2012.
-I tried to contact the original author in 2022 but got no response.
-I migrated the Subversion repository to GitHub and started working on some improvements:

-- Fix blurry/pixelated scaling on high resolution displays
-- Make a nice looking themeable UI using FlatLaf
-- Fix bugs and improve code quality

-If you're not afraid to compile your own software and deal with some bugs, then read the [DEVNOTES](DEVNOTES.md) to get started.
+Pre-compiled jars available on the [Releases](https://github.com/jblang/xlogo/releases) page.
+You can also still download the [old version](http://xlogo.tuxfamily.org/en/download-en.html) from the XLogo website.

+Note: You will need Java on your computer to run XLogo.
+Java 11 or Java 17 is recommended.
+Java 8 may also work but has scaling issues on high resolution displays.
+If you don't already have a JDK installed, [Microsoft](https://docs.microsoft.com/en-us/java/openjdk/download) offers free OpenJDK downloads for Windows, Mac, and Linux.

 ## Documentation